reproto/reproto/README.md

 [![crates.io](https://img.shields.io/crates/v/reproto.svg?maxAge=2592000)](https://crates.io/crates/reproto)

-This project extends protobuf messages with interfaces to improve how polymorphic types can be represented and described.
+This project is a language-neutral protocol specification geared towards describing and generating code for handling JSON-based APIs.

 See [Specification][spec] for details on what the syntax of `.reproto` files is.